Religion, Spirituality and Your Mental Health Care

 - serve as sources of strength and coping during times of stress and illness

-- serve as the basis for family values and traditions
+- serve as the basis for family values

 - contribute to moral and social development